 (Startup Smart) Because the consumer—not the brand—wields the most power over a brand’s image on social media, the bottom line is that neglecting conversations that occur on sites like Facebook and Twitter can have staggering consequences.

 My Comment: It still surprises me that more companies aren’t taking social media customer service more seriously.
 Once you discover a customer service issue via a social channel, it’s how you respond that not only wins back the customer, it also shows the rest of the customers “watching” how good you are.

 (Provide Support Blog) Do you agree that exceptional customer service begins with the hiring process?
 Having the right people on board to do the customer service job is the first step towards delivering outstanding customer service at your business.

-My Comment: Once a company decides they want (or want to continue) to deliver excellent customer service, it becomes up to the people to execute.
+My Comment: Once a company decides they want (or wants to continue) to deliver excellent customer service, it becomes up to the people to execute.
 You can’t do it without the right people who have been properly trained to do so – and have a certain aptitude for customer service.
 This article is an excellent reminder of the basics we need to be thinking about when hiring people to fit into a customer-focused culture.

 (Business2Community) To stay competitive and command a premium, brands need to sell a customer experience, not just a product.
 Customer service is at the heart of this effort.
 Increasingly, customer service is considered part of the brand promise, the product, and the marketing that helps sell it.

 My Comment: This excellent article reminds us that customer experience is more than just customer service.
 To many customers, they mean the same thing.
 The best companies understand that a good product, by itself, isn’t the answer.
 And, great customer service won’t make up for a lousy product.
 It takes both.